giorgi-abashidze/ProgressButtonCard/README.md

 	implementation 'com.github.giorgi-abashidze:ProgressButtonCard:1.0'
 }
 ```

+### Make sure you have android material components installed or it will not work

 ### Properties:
 "Button" is based on a CardView, you can use every property that
 CardView have, for example cardCornerRadius, cardElevation, backgroundTint and more.